 If you’ve ever served in the military then you’ve probably heard of SGLI or Service Member’s Life Insurance.
-Basically, this an optional life insurance policy offered by the US military to service members which will pay out in the event of death occurs.
-However, there are some key things that you should know about SGLI if you are planning relying on it for your next of kin.
+Basically, this an optional life insurance policy offered by the US military to service members which will payout in the event that death occurs.
+However, there are some key things that you should know about SGLI if you are planning to rely on it for your next of kin.

 Should you enroll for SGLI?

 The short answer is yes, yes you should.
 If you qualify for SGLI, VGLI, or TSGLI then you should absolutely take advantage of the program.
 This is one of the least expensive life insurance policies offered you can get.
 The military is typically very good about paying out the allotted $400,000 to your next of kin.
 This money is can help pay for any unknown expenses that may arise following your death.
 In short, you’re essentially getting a life insurance policy that is designed to help your loved ones and not you.
 This is a great thing to do for those who you care about.